smudgelang/smudge/docs/tutorial/tutorial.rst

 Enter/Exit Functions
 ====================

-Now our turnstyle can accept a coin and allow a person through.
+Now our turnstile can accept a coin and allow a person through.
 It doesn't actually lock or unlock though.
 To do that, we need to call side effect functions when we enter the locked and unlocked states.
 Between the name of a state machine and the [, there is an